Skip to main content

 Get your free template

-Rated 4.8 on G2Rated 4.9 on Capterra
+Rated 4.9 on G2Rated 4.9 on Capterra

-What is a roller compactor pre-start check?
+What is a roller / compactor pre-start checklist?

 A roller compactor pre-start check is a documented inspection completed by the operator before the machine is started or moved each shift.
 It systematically checks mechanical condition, fluid levels, safety systems, and structural integrity to confirm the roller is fit for operation.
 Pre-start inspections are a requirement under the Australian Model Work Health and Safety (WHS) Regulations for plant and equipment, and most site safety management plans specify that no plant is to be operated without a completed daily pre-start.
 Roller compactors operate in dynamic environments, compacting asphalt, aggregate base, and earthworks where drum faults, brake issues, or vibration system failures can cause serious incidents.
 A thorough pre-start is the first line of defence.
+AS 4024 (Safety of machinery) and ISO 6165 (Earth-moving machinery) provide additional guidance on guarding, safety systems and inspection requirements.
+During asphalt paving operations, the water spray system and drum scrapers require particular attention as hardened asphalt residue can damage drum surfaces and affect compaction quality.

-Benefits of roller compactor pre-start checks
+Benefits of using this roller / compactor pre-start checklist

 • Identify faults before operation: catch drum damage, hydraulic leaks, or brake faults early before they cause breakdowns or injuries.